apache/nuttx/configs/sam4e-ek/README.txt

        d.
 Support for debug output on UART0 is provided as described in the next note.

+    3. If you send large amounts of data to the target, you may see data loss due to RX overrun errors.
+See the NOTES in the section entitle "CDC/ACM Serial Device Class" for some possible work-arounds.

     3. This configuration does have UART0 output enabled and set up as the system logging device: